ZainabAlexander/code4ct/README.md

 - Includes a read more button.

 ## Icon Bar:
-- Information about coding,communication,            problem solving and career guidance.
+- Information about coding,communication,problem solving and career guidance.
 - Each section was created using CSS grids.
 - Each small section has its own icon in the color that used through out the website.

 ## Exciting Courses:
 - CSS grids was used to create this section.
 - Gives more information as to the accolades code4ct has received
 - Includes an image gallery.
 - All images has a hover effect over it.